MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/create-clustered-dtc-for-an-always-on-availability-group.md

 [!INCLUDE[sql windows only](../../../includes/applies-to-version/sql-windows-only.md)]

-This topic walks you through a complete configuration of a clustered DTC resource for a SQL Server Always On Availability Group.
+This article walks you through a complete configuration of a clustered DTC resource for a SQL Server Always On Availability Group.
 The complete configuration can take up to an hour to complete.

 The walkthrough creates a clustered DTC resource and the SQL Server Availability Groups to align with the requirements at [Cluster DTC for SQL Server Availability Groups](../../../database-engine/availability-groups/windows/cluster-dtc-for-sql-server-2016-availability-groups.md).